lucasw/ros_from_src/ubuntu_2204/README.md

 python3 setup.py install --prefix=$DEST --record install_manifest.txt --single-version-externally-managed
 ```

-Download a bunch of repos that are not available in 22.04 through apt, some with modifications to work in 22.04:
+Download a bunch of repos that are not available in 22.04 through apt, some with modifications to build in 22.04 (mostly to avoid `boost::placeholders::_N` and bind.hpp warnings and errors, and building with C++17 to avoid log4cxx 0.12 build errors):

 ```
 mkdir -p ~/base_catkin_ws/src
 cd ~/base_catkin_ws/src
 ln -s ~/other/src/ros_from_src/ubuntu_2204/base_repos.yaml
-vcs import < base_repos.yaml
+vcs import --shallow < base_repos.yaml
 # ignore repos that aren't yet building in 22.04
 ~/other/src/ros_from_src/ubuntu_2204/ignore.sh
 ```